PerthAerospaceStudentTeam/Onboarding/0. Resources/README.md

 - We would would much favour a recruit who did not finish a project but whose logbook showed they learnt a lot compared to a recruit who claimed to complete multiple projects yet submitted a scarce logbook.
 - You can find a logbook template (Word doc) in this folder, but feel free to customise it however you want.
+- You may customize the formatting of your logbook how you please.
 - Please save and share a link to your logbook with a PAST HR member.
 - **At the end of Onboarding, logbooks will be reviewed and used decide who makes it into the team, so take pride in maintaining it!**